|

 I have worked with many behaviour professionals all of whom were completely de-skilled by their children's behaviour.
 (I am sure, if asked, one or two might agree to talk to you)

-child to have a behaviour problem on its own when "bad behaviour" is always part of an interactional problem.
+The biggest indictment of the training of existing behaviour professionals is that they are all too often prepared to believe that it is possible for the child to have a behaviour problem on its own when "bad behaviour" is always part of an interactional problem.
 This is an insight so glaringly obvious that it is only possible not to have it if you are working too far away from these interactions.
-Contact once a week or once a fortnight just will not do.

 What I have learnt is that what you do comes from what you know but what you really know comes from careful consideration of what you do.
 Most behaviour professionals, I am afraid simply because their analysis and skill cannot cope with it, never really put themselves on the line and allow themselves to suffer constant feedback from the results of their advice.